 The law provides a remedy in the shape of the threats provisions.
 Where there has been no infringement or where the right is invalid, the threat is said to be groundless.
 Any person aggrieved by a groundless threat may apply to court for an injunction, declaration and/or damages.

-In our report, we recommend that:
+In our final report published in April 2014, we recommend that: